uamakernyc/grading-policy/grading-policy/how-courses-are-graded.md

 Content Knowledge and Skills standards shall comprise no less than 65% of the total standards for a course.
 We assess student acquisition of content knowledge and skills through:

-  -Performance Tasks
+  *Performance Tasks
-  -Problem-Based  or Project-Based Challenge -Benchmark Assessments
+  *Problem-Based  or Project-Based Challenge *Benchmark Assessments
-  -Tests and quizzes
+  *Tests and quizzes
-  -Online learning modules/playlists
+  *Online learning modules/playlists
-  -Classwork, discussions, homework
+  *Classwork, discussions, homework

 ####Design Thinking
 Central to the work we do at UA Maker is Design Thinking – students’ ability to use the design process to create and execute on their ideas, passions, and creativity.
 In order to assess student on design thinking we use evidence from: